Why “Show Don’t Tell?”

 It’s everywhere, including university screenwriting classes and major studio boardrooms.
 And for good reason.
 The obvious takeaway is that by making the effort to write visually allows your story to present as more colorful or vivid and avoids “on-the-nose” exposition.

 But why?
-I wanted to know the reason behind the maxim.
-So I did some research.
-And what I found from my digging surprised me a bit, but makes complete sense.
+I wanted to know, so I did some research and what I found surprised me a bit, but makes complete sense.

 Like a lot of writers, I’m a bit of a nerd.
 I’m rarely satisfied just accepting that something works.
 I need to understand why it works.
 If I had a nickel for every endless research rabbit hole I’ve been down, or a dime for every hour spent exploring them, I’d have a massive pile of nickels and dimes.
 I needed to know why using literary visuals works so well.